Can You Lose Your Virginity to a Dildo?

 This question is surprisingly common, especially among people who are new to sex toys or exploring sexual wellness on their own.
 If you are wondering whether using a dildo means you have “lost your virginity,” the answer is not as simple as yes or no.

 Virginity is not a medical condition.
-It is a social concept shaped by culture, education, and personal beliefs.
+Major medical and public health organizations state that virginity has no biological or clinical definition.
+There is no medical test, physical marker, or anatomical change that can accurately determine whether a person has had sexual experience.
+Instead, virginity is widely understood as a social and cultural concept shaped by personal beliefs, education, and social norms.
 Understanding that difference helps many first-time users approach sex toys with less pressure and more confidence.

 What Does “Virginity” Actually Mean?